Call for Submissions

 - Interpersonal and Small Group Communication

 - Short Courses

 - Undergraduate Programs

 - Women's Caucus

-We especially invite submissions that include the theme of “Elevate,” as in elevating the status of popular culture as a vibrant, necessary form of research, but also lifting forms of popular culture out of the shadows or the archives.
+We especially invite submissions that include the theme of “Foundation,” which includes foundational theory, foundational scholars, foundational works as well as concepts and theories that challenge our understanding of commonly accepted theories or concepts in Communication or Pop Culture scholarship.
 We welcome various types of submissions, including competitive paper panels, response and discussion panels, roundtable discussions, dialogue sessions, and debates.
-Additionally, we are introducing an original creative submission category.
+We also invite original creative submissions.
 Creative works should be distinguished by exploring, celebrating, or critiquing texts or processes of popular culture.
 Creative works appropriate for submission may include but are not limited to audio, video, illustrations, poetry, fiction, and non-fiction.

 The top competitive student paper and the top competitive paper by a faculty member or professional will be given a cash award.
 Other contributors submitting the top three papers and the top original creative submission will receive recognition.

 Competitive papers must conform to the specifications of the Publication Manual of the American Psychological Association (APA), 6th edition.
 On the title page (separate from the remainder of the document) include the name(s) of author(s), institutional affiliation(s), and contact information.
 All author references must be removed from the text of the paper.
 Students submitting papers should mark the title page as a STUDENT submission.
 Authors should strive to keep their submissions to a maximum of 30 pages (not including title page, references, appendices, etc.).
 This is not a firm requirement, but it will aid in the reviewing process.
 A Competitive Paper Submission form MUST be submitted along with the paper.
 These forms can be found on the CSCA website: www.csca-net.org.